 Meet Draper Natural History Museum Curator Nathan Doerr

 Join us for the first Draper Natural History Museum Lunchtime Expedition lecture of 2020!
 Meet and find out more about Nathan Doerr, the Willis McDonald IV Curator of Natural Science and the newest member of the Draper Natural History Museum’s staff.
 He’ll discuss his background as well as introduce our line-up of speakers for the year.
 The talks in this series are free, and take place in the Buffalo Bill Center of the West’s Coe Auditorium the first Thursday of the month.

 About our speaker

-Nathan Doerr joined the staff of the Draper Natural History Museum in October 2019.
-His background is in science, education, and museums, with degrees in environmental science and non-formal education.
+Nathan Doerr joined the staff of the Draper Natural History Museum in fall 2019.
+His background is in science, education, and museums, with degrees in in environmental science and non-formal education.
 He has held positions as an Educator with the Teton Science School, a Naturalist with Grand Teton National Park, the Executive Director of the Sheridan County Museum, and Curator of Education at the Wyoming State Museum.